meilisearch/specifications/text/0085-api-keys.md

 An `uid` representing by a uuid v4 is generated if not specified at creation by the user.

-The final key is then a SHA-2556 hash made of the `uid` and the master key concatenation.
+The final key is then an SHA-256 hash made of the `uid` and the master key concatenation.

 `SHA-256(:uid, :master-key)` gives the final `key` field to use when authorizing requests.